Mobile menu toggle

 Silencing an alarm or timer on another Apple device is as easy as telling Siri to do so.
 But you have to phrase the command correctly.

 I use, “Hey Siri, silence alarm on iPhone.”
 Apple’s voice-command system will verbally ask for confirmation.
-Say “Yes” and the racket will cease.
+Say “Yes,” and the racket will cease.

 It’s necessary to specify the device.
 Otherwise, Siri will tell you there are no alarms going off on the one you’re talking to.
-You also need to say be specific about rather you’re talking about an alarm or a timer.
+You also need to be specific about whether you’re talking about an alarm or a timer.
 If you say “alarm” when it’s actually a timer making all the noise, Siri will tell you there are no alarms going off on the device you specified.

 Being precise is a slight hassle.
 But after a bit of practice, you won’t think about it anymore.
 You’ll recognize the noise on the other end of the house and quickly rattle off, “Hey Siri, silence timer on iPhone” while you’re taking the cake out of the oven.